 - Coughing and/or wheezing that causes breathing difficulty and/or moderate chest pain.

-- Sore throat serious enough to interfere with swallowing or accompanied by a fever or rash.
+- Sore throat is serious enough to interfere with swallowing or accompanied by a fever or rash.

-- Any infectious disease such as chicken pox, whooping cough, mumps, etc. Please notify the school nurse.
-She will help determine when it is acceptable for the child to return to school in accordance to public health and CDC recommendations.
+- Any infectious disease such as chickenpox, whooping cough, mumps, etc. Please notify the school nurse.
+She will help determine when it is acceptable for the child to return to school in accordance with public health and CDC recommendations.

 - Abdominal pain accompanied by fever, diarrhea, and/or vomiting.

 - Head lice infestation—see below for more information.